-Under the Pollution Prevention Act of 1990 (PPA), TRI collects information to track industry progress in reducing waste generation and moving towards safer waste management alternatives.
-Many facilities provide descriptions on measures they have taken to prevent pollution and reduce the amount of toxic chemicals entering the environment.
+Under the Pollution Prevention Act of 1990 (PPA), the Toxics Release Inventory (TRI) Program collects information to track industry progress in reducing waste generation and moving towards safer waste management alternatives.
+Many facilities provide descriptions of measures they have taken to prevent pollution and reduce the amount of toxic chemicals entering the environment.
 As a result, TRI serves as a tool for identifying effective environmental practices and highlighting pollution prevention successes.

 Access TRI's P2 Data

-- Use the P2 Search Tool to get info by industry sector, chemical, geography or parent company, and compare performance
+- Use the TRI P2 Search Tool to get info by industry sector, chemical, geography or parent company, and compare environmental performance.

 Learn About TRI P2 Resources